Dr. Jennifer Miller, PT, DPT: Expert Physical Therapist and Pelvic Health Specialist

 Innerspring beds receive one of the lowest owner satisfaction ratings, according to SleepLiketheDead.com with only 64% of consumers rating their beds positively.
 On average, these beds have the shortest lifespan, too— with 25% of owners reporting sags in their bed within only three years.

-Unlike memory foam or latex foam, innerspring beds cannot contour to your body, which means they aren’t the best at pain relief or prevention.
+Unlike an all-foam mattress with memory foam or latex foam, innerspring beds cannot contour to your body, which means they aren’t the best at pain relief or prevention.
 Additionally, because they’re primarily composed of springs, they don’t isolate motion well.
 If you share a mattress with a restless sleeper or are just looking for the best bed for couples, these aren’t the way to go.

 Pros of Waterbeds